-Quantum computing — considered to be the next generation of high-performance computing — is a rapidly-changing field that currently receives much more attention in academia than in business.
-This guide is both an easily digestable introduction to a new paradigm, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on advances in the science and commercialization of quantum computing.
+TechRepublic’s cheat sheet for quantum computing is positioned both as an easily digestible introduction to a new paradigm of computing, as well as a living guide that will be updated periodically to keep IT leaders informed on advances in the science and commercialization of quantum computing.

 What is quantum computing?

 Quantum computing is an emerging technology that attempts to overcome limitations inherent to traditional, transistor-based computers.
 Transistor-based computers rely on the encoding of data in binary bits–either 0 or 1.
 Quantum computers utilize qubits, which have different operational properties.
 While it is possible to encode binary data in a qubit, the natural state of a qubit is essentially superposition.
 This property allows qubits to have values of 0 and 1 (or values between 0 and 1) simultaneously.
 Likewise, because of the properties of quantum physics, multiple measurements of qubits in identical states will not return identical results.
 Qubits can also contain up to two bits of binary data as part of a process called superdense coding.

 Using quantum computation, mathematically complex tasks that are at present typically handled by supercomputers–protein folding, for example–can theoretically be performed by quantum computers at a lower energy cost than transistor-based supercomputers.
 While current quantum machines are essentially proof-of-concept devices, the algorithms which would be used on production-ready machines are being tested presently, to ensure that the results are predictable and reproducible.
 At the current stage of development, a given problem can be solved by both quantum and traditional (binary) computers.
 As manufacturing processes used to build quantum computers is refined, it is anticipated that they will become faster at computational tasks than traditional, binary computers.